GridTrekkor/Weather_Data_API/README.md

 Yearly and monthly graphs and charts are provided, as well as the ability to click a date in the month graph and obtain a detailed daily record.

 Additionally, account management is provided by the Passport NPM package.
+Line charts are built on FusionCharts.
 Front-end frameworks are Angular JS and jQuery.

 http://glacial-falls-5718.herokuapp.com/